 Chances for showers and thunderstorms continue

-THURSDAY: For Thursday we will have mostly cloudy skies and a slight chance of showers.
-Highs will be in the lower 70′s with southerly winds 5-10mph.
+THURSDAY: We will likely start out with some patchy dense fog Thursday morning.
+The rest of the day we will have partly sunny skies and a 40% chance of showers and thunderstorms.
+Highs will be in the mid to lower 70′s with south winds 5-10mph.

+FRIDAY: An east wind will return on Friday to bring cooler temperatures around the lake.
+Highs will be int eh 50′s and 60′s around the lake, but still some lower 70′s inland.
+There will be a slight chance of showers, otherwise mostly cloudy.

 Click here to download the Northern News Now app or our Northern News Now First Alert weather app.